 How is the course assessed and planned?

-Learning English is a skill.
-The key to learning English is to be patient, organized, study consistently and use opportunities to practise.
+Learning English involves skills development relating to reading, writing, speaking and listening.
+The key to learning is to be patient, organized, study consistently and use opportunities to practise.

-What to look for in an IELTS course?
+What to look for in an Exam Preparation course?

 The most important thing is that you feel you are learning.
 You need to have the right objectives for you, and your teacher needs to be able to demand enough from you to follow these objectives so you can reach the next level.